code42/py42/docs/userguides/orgdevices.md

 The `active` parameter has three different states:
 * If `active` is set to True, you will only get active devices.
 * If `active` is set to False, you will only get deactivated devices.
-* If you don't use
-`active`, you will get all devices.
+* If you don't use `active`, you will get all devices.

 The `get_all()` function returns a generator of pages of devices.
-Depending on your account's role in the organization, you will get a different list of devices:
+Depending on your account's role in the organization, you will get different lists of devices:
 * If you are logged in as an ordinary end user, `get_all()` returns all *your* devices.
 * If you are logged in as an organization administrator, `get_all()` returns all the devices in your organization.
 * If you are a cross-organization administrator, `get_all()` returns all devices across all your organizations.